 Yay!
 You found a place that meets your standards, won’t have you over-drafting your bank account every month, and doesn’t have pests, sketchy neighbors, or low water pressure.
 Now, you get to pack up all your belongings and move them across town (or the state, or the country).

-Don’t worry, I’ve got a post on that coming up soon.
+Don’t worry, I’ll be doing a post on that when my own move-in date gets closer.
 Just relax and enjoy the fact that you won’t be homeless when your current lease runs out.